abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![The monoid of natural numbers under addition](../03_monoid/numbers_cyclic.svg)

-The *group* of integers under addition is cyclic too --- here we can use $+1$ *or* $-1$ as the generator (as whichever of the two we choose, we would get the other one by applying the inverse wall).
+The *group* of integers under addition is cyclic too --- here we can use $+1$ *or* $-1$ as the generator (as whichever of the two we choose, we would get the other one by applying the inverse law).

 ![The group of integers under addition](../03_monoid/integers_cyclic.svg)